thiernothierno/Power-BI-Projects/Accenture Data Analysis/SQL.md

 ## Further Business Analysis using SQL

-## In this blog I will attempt to answer some business questions related to the cleaned data I worked on using pandas.
+## In this blog I will attempt to answer some business questions based on the cleaned data I worked on in the data exploration file.

 ### Table Initialization
 ```